KinomotoTomoyo/BatterySimulator/README.md

 3. Make sure OpenFOAM6 and ParaView5.4.0 are already installed on your computer correctly.
 If not, follow the steps on <a href="https://openfoam.org/download/6-ubuntu/">official site</a>.
 4. Make sure `make` module is installed on your computer correctly.
 If not, install it by command `sudo apt-get install make`.
 5. Find the file */opt/openfoam6/etc/controlDict* and open it.
 Find the line `dimensionSet 1;`(You can use `ctrl+f` to locate), then change `1` to `0` and save it.
-6. Open terminal under *GUI* folder and input `./BatterySimulator`, then you can use the software.
+6. Open terminal under *GUI* folder and input `./BatterySimulator`, then you can use the simulator.

 # User guide
 To use this simulator is very simple, you only need to follow the hints on the interfaces and start to create your own projects!